You'll Be Fine

 I don’t want to go back to school,

-Not when most of it is online.
+not when most of it is online.

 You’ll be fine